Usman1021/CS-E4875-course/README.md

 Please refer to the notebooks for guidelines.

-For more information or to report any bugs, feel free to contact us at usman.muhammad@aalto.fi or usman@mail.bnu.edu.cn.
+For more information or to report any bugs, feel free to contact at usman.muhammad@aalto.fi or usman@mail.bnu.edu.cn.